 Alternative Placement for Return-to-Work Employees

-In the event that your department isn't able to create an appropriate modified-duty assignment for injured employees, you or the employees’ manager should contact the HR Benefits representative.
+In the event that your department isn't able to create an appropriate modified-duty assignment for injured employees, you or the employees’ manager should contact the HR Benefits Specialist.
 You'll then work with them to begin a campus-wide search for assignments elsewhere at the university.
 In these cases, the injured employee’s parent department will remain responsible for the injured employee’s salary until the employee is able to return to work in their home department.

 Modified-duty Offer Letter